“85% of your financial success is due to skills in ‘human engineering,’ your personality and ability to communicate, negotiate and lead.”1

 In the 1500s, when Spanish explorers first encountered the Mayan civilization, they noted that the locals kept saying “Yucatan!
 Yucatan!”
-They figured, “Hey, that must be the name of this place”!
-And the name stuck.
-But there was a catch.
-It turns out “Yucatan” roughly translates into “I don’t understand what you’re saying.”
+They figured, “Hey, that must be the name of this place.”
+And so, the name stuck.
+But “Yucatan” roughly translates into “I don’t understand what you’re saying.”
 In other words, they renamed an already inhabited, expansive section of Mexico the “I Don’t Understand What You’re Saying Peninsula.”
 Had the Spanish Explorers taken the time to listen, learn and respect the Mayan language, a more sensible outcome might have ensued.

 Our industry is suffering a communications crisis of its own.
-In fact, a wealth of industry statistics cite poor communication as a top reason clients fire their financial advisor.
+In fact, a wealth of industry statistics cites poor communication as a top reason clients fire their financial advisor.
 Too often, our clients just don’t understand what we’re saying.
-So in the spirit of the new year — and because I’m not quite ready to let go of my vacation — here are three tips for ensuring that your clients do understand what you’re saying.
+So, to support your 2022 business planning — and because I’m really longing for a beach getaway — here are three tips for ensuring that your clients do understand what you’re saying.